hsinghweb/era-v3-s7-cnn-cloud/README.md

 # Model 1
 ### Targets:
- - Start with the model from the session 7 class.
+ - Start with the model given in colab from the session 7 class.
 ### Results:
 - Parameters: 13.8k
 - Best Train Accuracy: 98.95